MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

    :::image type="content" source="media/jboss-eap-on-aro/application-running-openshift.png" alt-text="Screenshot of OpenShift application running.":::

-1. The application shows you the name of the pod that's served the information.
+1. The application shows you the name of the pod that serves the information.
 To verify the clustering capabilities, you could add some Todos.
 Then delete the pod with the name indicated in the **Server Host Name** field that appears on the application `(oc delete pod <pod name>)`, and once deleted, create a new Todo on the same application window.
 You can see that the new Todo is added via an Ajax request and the **Server Host Name** field now shows a different name.
-Behind the scenes, the OpenShift load balancer has dispatched the new request and delivered it to an available pod.
+Behind the scenes, the OpenShift load balancer dispatched the new request and delivered it to an available pod.
 The Jakarta Faces view is restored from the HTTP session copy stored in the pod that's processing the request.
-Indeed, you can see that the **Session ID** field hasn't changed.
-If the session weren't replicated across your pods, you'd get a Jakarta Faces `ViewExpiredException`, and your application wouldn't work as expected.
+Indeed, you can see that the **Session ID** field didn't change.
+If the session isn't replicated across your pods, you get a Jakarta Faces `ViewExpiredException`, and your application won't work as expected.

 ## Clean up resources